Deadlocks and Lock Strategies by Isolation Level: From Pessimistic Locks to FOR UPDATE's Limits

 style D fill:#ff6b6b,stroke:#333,color:#fff

-Non-existent rows (id=3, 4, 6, 7) get locked too, meaning a wider range than expected gets locked, causing deadlocks.
+Key takeaway: Non-existent rows (id=3, 4, 6, 7) get locked, and even the scan boundary id=10 may be locked.
+A wider range than expected gets locked, increasing deadlock risk.

 products table: id = 1, 5, 10